Glossary of Library Terms

-Find citations to e-books in PILOT.
+Find citations to e-books in Primo, library catalog, or EBSCO Discovery Search.
 Pull up the full record, and access the e-book through the web link provided.

 To access an e-book from off-campus, users must authenticate using either the library ID number and last name or an iClarion username and password.

 As an alternative to using Primo, users may go to the E-Book Collections page to select a title or collection to search.
 This page also lists collections of e-books that are freely available on the Internet.